UzayYildirim/audalithic3/DEPLOYMENT.md

 ### Build Fails
 - Make sure you have `@cloudflare/next-on-pages` installed
-- Check that your build command is `npm run build` not `pnpm run build` if using the dashboard
+- Check that your build command is `npm run pages:build` not `pnpm run build` if using the dashboard

 ### App Doesn't Load Music
 - Verify the `NEXT_PUBLIC_AUDIO_BASE_URL` environment variable is set in production